collective/ZopeEditManager/README.md

 Confirm on Finish (confirm_on_finish)

-> When you are finished locally editing a file, Zem will ask you to
+> When you are finished locally editing a file, ZopeEditManager will ask you to
 > confirm this.
 You can disable this behavior by unchecking this
 > button.